Key Takeaways

 "Face" is an integral part of Chinese culture and is a crucial concept to understand if you want to become skilled at apologizing in Chinese.

-When to say "sorry"?
+When to Say "Sorry"

+When an individual is embarrassed about something.
 Saying sorry after an awkward or embarrassing situation is like saying "excuse me" in English.
 It also prevents the other person from losing face.

+When an individual wants to express sympathy for someone.
 This is a polite gesture to show empathy and compassion, very similar to how condolences are used in Western culture.

-It’s common to apologize for taking up someone’s time.
+When an individual has interrupted or bothered someone.
+It's common to apologize for taking up someone's time.

-Once again, apologizing here represents an opportunity for the individual who made the mistake to save face and reputation.
+When an individual has made a mistake.
+Apologizing here represents an opportunity for the person who made the mistake to save face and reputation.

+It's important to note that when saying "sorry" in Chinese, the sequence and method used to make the apology is as important as the words themselves.
 Typically, Chinese custom dictates that an individual should not begin a conversation with an apology.
-Instead, the apology should come after a polite and conventional conversation has already been started.
+Instead, the apology should come after a polite and conventional greeting has already been offered.
+In more formal or sensitive situations, it can be smoother to open with brief context before apologizing.

-Saying ‘sorry’ in Chinese is used to save face, show sympathy, or simply apologize for taking up someone's time.
+Saying "sorry" in Chinese is used to save face, show sympathy, or simply apologize for taking up someone's time.
 The way you apologize and the sequence you use is just as important as the words themselves.

 不好意思 (bùhǎoyìsi)